Looking for bridge in the East Anglian Daily Times? Read the latest article.

 I'm going to try to actively blog from the European Open in Sanremo.

-As a test of my ability to format via the Blogger interface, here's my least favourite deal from last weekend's Pachabo:
+As a test of my ability to format via the Blogger interface, here's my least favourite deal from last weekend's Pachabo (point-a-board scoring):

 NS Vul.